Milnor invariants of string links, trivalent trees, and configuration space integrals: Background

-where $\Omega_{dR}^{n(d-3)+k}$ stands for de Rham cochains (i.e.~differential forms) of degree $n(d-3)+k$.
-This induces a map in cohomology.
-The map is given by associating to each diagram a configuration space integral.
+Here $\Omega_{dR}^{n(d-3)+k}$ stands for de Rham cochains (i.e.~differential forms) of degree $n(d-3)+k$.
+These maps induce maps in cohomology.
+Either map is given by associating to each diagram a configuration space integral.
+For $d=3$ one must add a certain ``anomaly correction term'' to $I_{\mathcal{L}}$ to make it a chain map.
 These integrals will be reviewed in Section \ref{Integrals}.